toidiu/toidiu.github.io/content/gin/aviation.md

 +++
-title = "Martini"
+title = "Aviation"
-weight = 1
+weight = 20
 +++

--  1 ⅔ Parts Gin
+- 60 ml Gin (1 Part)
--  ⅓ Part Dry Vermouth
--  1 Dash Orange Bitters
--  1 Whole Green Olive
--  1 Twist Lemon
+- 15 ml lemon juice (.25 Part)
+- 10 ml Maraschino Luxardo (.16 Part or 2 Bar spoons)
+- 5 ml Crème de Violette (Bar spoon)

-**Fill a mixing glass with ice cubes.
-Add all ingredients.
-Stir and strain into a chilled cocktail glass.
-Garnish with a green olive and lemon.**
+Stir the first three ingredients with ice then strain into a chilled cocktail glass.
+Use a bar spoon to float the Crème de Violette (which will sink) into the glass.
+Garnish with lemon peel and Luxardo Original Maraschino cherry served on a cocktail pick.